A peek into God’s Kingdom

 Some ancient manuscripts don’t include this verse.
 But it does show up in Matthew 24:40.

-Jesus says if someone commits a sin against us, hurting us…and they do it seven times a day and then apologize after each sin, we’re supposed to “go ahead and forgive him” (17:4).
+Jesus says if someone commits a sin against us, hurting us, and they do it seven times a day and then apologize after each sin, we’re supposed to “go ahead and forgive him” (Luke 17:4).
 Is he kidding?
 Who, but a putz or a doormat, is going to do that?

-The disciples asked Jesus, “Give us more faith” (17:5).
+The disciples asked Jesus, “Give us more faith” (Luke 17:5).
 Did you notice that Jesus doesn’t seem to do that for them?
 Instead, he simply tells them it doesn’t take much faith to get big things done.
-Why do you think he doesn’t do much more than tell them they don’t need faith any bigger than “a tiny mustard seed” (17:6)?
+Why do you think he doesn’t do much more than tell them they don’t need faith any bigger than “a tiny mustard seed” (Luke 17:6)?
 How do you think people get more faith?

 Bible experts go one of two ways in quoting what Jesus had to say to the leper he healed.
-Either Jesus told the man that his faith “healed” him, or his faith “saved” him (17:19).
+Either Jesus told the man that his faith “healed” him or his faith “saved” him (Luke 17:19).
 Which version makes most sense to you, given the context of the surrounding verses?

-Bible experts have a language to describe what Jesus is talking about in the section “When the Kingdom comes” (17:20-37).
-Some would say Jesus is talking about “the future consummation of the Kingdom of God.”
+Bible experts have a language to describe what Jesus is talking about in the section “When the Kingdom Comes” (Luke 17:20-37).
+Some would say Jesus is talking about “the future consummation of the kingdom of God.”
 If you think of “consummation” in terms of what it means to “consummate a marriage,” how would you put the scholarly lingo into everyday English, to describe what this section is about?

-What do you think Jesus is talking about when he tells the Pharisees, “The Kingdom of God is already here among you” (17:21)?
-Are you inclined to think he is talking about himself, or perhaps the religious movement he is starting, or perhaps the Holy Spirit at work in the world, or possibly the fact that there are true lovers of God all around the region?
+What do you think Jesus is talking about when he tells the Pharisees, “The kingdom of God is already here among you” (Luke 17:21)?
+Are you inclined to think he is talking about himself or perhaps the religious movement he is starting or perhaps the Holy Spirit at work in the world or possibly the fact that there are true lovers of God all around the region?

-Some people have suggested that the Second Coming of Jesus refers to his resurrection, which was unexpected and jolting.
-Just for fun, what do you see in the section “When the Kingdom comes” (17:20-37) that might support this theory?
+Some people have suggested that the second coming of Jesus refers to his resurrection, which was unexpected and jolting.
+Just for fun, what do you see in the section “When the Kingdom Comes” (Luke 17:20-37) that might support this theory?
 What would seem to suggest Jesus was talking about something else?

 LIFE APPLICATION.
 Jesus seems to imply that he’s especially upset by people who lure others into sin, causing them to stumble in their spiritual walk.
-Who would you say are some of those “people sticking their feet out and doing the tripping” (17:1)?
+Who would you say are some of those “people sticking their feet out and doing the tripping” (Luke 17:1)?